vimpunk/degenerexp/README.md

 parents used to say about me, but I digress).

 It has not been optimized at all, for the project's sole purpose was, from the outset, to attain *enlightenment*--which, I am delighted to report, was achieved.
-This means I will no longer spend any time on github (and no, not because of Microsoft) for I shall be sitting on top of a distant mountain reveling in the sheer overwhelming beauty of life.
+This means I will no longer spend any more time on GitHub (and no, not because Microsoft bought GitHub ~~and it will ruin it like all the other things it bought~~) for I shall be sitting on top of a distant mountain reveling in the sheer overwhelming beauty of life.
 And all it took to arrive at this state was to write a shoddy regular expression engine!